joshgranadosin/chord-composer-magik/README.md

 * User Experience

-The app, from a User Experience/User Interface point of view, is broken; there's nothing there to tell a user what to click, what to drag, what's editable, and what best practices are.
+The app, from a _User Experience/User Interface_ point of view, is broken; there's nothing there to tell a user what to click, what to drag, what's editable, and what best practices are.
 It's a challenge that I'm not entirely sure how to solve.
 I don't know if pop-up tool tips, a short paragraph, or even a video would communicate what I need, or if a change in the actual UI is the best way to go.

-* Warnings and Alerts

-I still need to add alerts for when a user does something that is disallowed (like logging in with improper credentials) or when things were successful (like when saving thier work).

 * A Better Text Editor